 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-26 hours of face to face teaching (4 day intensive).
+3 hours of face to face teaching per week, for 8 weeks.
 The course will require advanced preparation through assigned readings.
 The hours required for completion this course (class preparation, teaching and completion of assessment) will not exceed 120 hours.

 Requisite and Incompatibility

 There is no prescribed text for this course.

 Tuition fees are for the academic year indicated at the top of the page.